Paying for PrEP

 The Trillium Drug Program helps people with high medication costs pay for PrEP.

-If you don’t have a drug plan or your plan doesn’t cover the full cost of your PrEP, you may be eligible for the Trillium Drug Program:
+If you don’t have a drug plan or your plan doesn’t cover the full cost of your PrEP, you may be eligible for the Trillium Drug Program if you:

-• If your household’s total annual drug costs are more than 3-4% of your total household income, you can apply to the Trillium Drug Program.
-Your household income is based on the amount of income you earn plus the income of a partner or any other family member who you support or who supports you financially.
+• Your household income is based on the amount of income you earn plus the income of a partner or any other family member who you support or who supports you financially.

 Visitors to Canada can import prescription medications for ongoing treatment directly to their home address in Canada.
 Online pharmacies are able to get PrEP medications from countries outside Canada for as little as $30 a month.
 When you are importing medications to Canada, you have to give documents to Canadian Border Services that prove you are a visitor to Canada.
 Follow this link for more detailed information about how to import medication.